United Arab Emirates

 The United Arab Emirates is part of the GCC Customs Union, which was established in 2003 to remove customs and trade barriers among the GCC member states.
 No customs duties are levied on trade between the GCC member states.
 Additionally, the United Arab Emirates grants duty free imports to most national goods originating in member countries of the Greater Arab Free Trade Agreement, Singapore, and the European Free Trade Association countries (i.e. Norway, Switzerland, Iceland, and Liechtenstein).

 While the UAE FTZs are areas within the territory of the United Arab Emirates, these are, however, considered outside the scope of the customs territory.
 Therefore, goods imported into the UAE FTZs are not subject to customs duty.
 Customs duty is suspended until the goods are imported into the GCC local market.

 Hotel tax and tourism levies

-Most Emirates impose hotel levies, which apply on the value of hotel services and entertainment.
+Most Emirates impose hotel levies, which apply on the value of hotel room rental, services and entertainment.
 These levies are imposed and administered differently by each Emirate.

 A Tourism Dirham fee is levied in the Emirate of Dubai.
 This is a charge on hotel guests and tenants of hotel apartments ranging from AED 7 to AED 20 per room per night depending on the star classification of the hotel, for example a five star hotel will levy a Tourism Dirham fee equal to AED 20 per room per night whereas a two star hotel will levie a Tourism Dirham fee equal to AED 10 per room per night.
 In the Emirate of Abu Dhabi, hotels will levy a tourism fee equal to 6% of the hotel room rental and a destination fee of AED 15 per night.